Taika is building a better coffee through natural chemistry and adaptogens – TechCrunch

 “There are established supply chains for these things,” said Sharon.
 “One of the first things we worked on was the formulation.
 We ended up with this specific mix of five.
 They helped us dial in the right headspace and they’re all natural compounds.
 These are things that have been consumed by humans for thousands of years.”

 It’s working with the coffees.
-So far the company has sold 50,000 cans and it’s now available at stores across San Francisco including Buy Rite, Epicurian Trader, Rainbow Grocery and has even managed to make its way through COVID-19 shelter in place orders to the five Erewhon locations in Los Angeles.
+So far the company has sold 50,000 cans and it’s now available at stores across San Francisco, including Bi-Rite, Epicurean Trader and Rainbow Grocery, and has even managed to make its way through COVID-19 shelter in place orders to the five Erewhon locations in Los Angeles.

 Taika takes its name for the Finnish word for magic and, according to Sharon, it’s a good corollary for how the beverage makes you feel.

-The company has raised $2.7 million in seed funding to date to take its product to market from firms like Kindred Ventures (which has backed companies like Coinbase , Blue Bottle Coffee , Postmates , Zymergen) and individual investors like James Joaquin.
+The company has raised $2.7 million in seed funding to date to take its product to market, from firms like Kindred Ventures (which has backed companies like Coinbase, Blue Bottle Coffee, Postmates, Zymergen) and Obvious Ventures.

 And coffee is just the beginning, according to Sharon.